-Scientists find cancer-causing virus in the brain, potential connection to epilepsyJanuary 24th, 2013 in Neuroscience /
+Scientists find cancer-causing virus in the brain, potential connection to epilepsyJanuary 24, 2013 in Medicine & Health / Neuroscience

 Researchers at Shriner's Hospital Pediatric Research Center at the Temple University School of Medicine, and the University of Pennsylvania have evidence linking the human papillomavirus 16 (HPV16) – the most common cause of cervical cancer – to a common form of childhood epilepsy.
 They have shown for the first time that HPV16 may be present in the human brain, and found that when they added a viral protein to the brains of fetal mice, the mice all demonstrated the same developmental problems in the cerebral cortex associated with this type of epilepsy, called focal cortical dysplasia type IIB (FCDIIB).
 The findings suggest that the virus could play a role in the development of epilepsy.